AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the freedom of the will, and taught that it could never be trammeled, so that reformation could never be excluded from any soul.
 He held to man\'s pre-existence, and that his native sinfulness resulted from misconduct in a previous state of being.
-He was also extremely mystical, and allegorized and spiritualized the Scripture.
+He was also extremely mystical and allegorized and spiritualized the Scripture.
 Its literal meaning was in his eyes of secondary account.
 Theodore, on the other hand, developed the grammatical and historical meaning of the Word, and discarded